I have a confession to make.

 THE WIFE clearly wasn’t.
 But she wasn’t frustrated enough to put me on dish duty.

-As I scrolled down the list faster than a group of kids can get busted for “Tebowing”, I landed on – and downloaded – the usual suspects, from ESPN Scorecenter, to NFL Mobile, to Fox Sports and much, much more.
+As I scrolled down the list faster than a group of kids can get busted for “Tebowing”, I landed on – and downloaded – the usual suspects.
+Yes, that includes ESPN, NFL Mobile, Fox Sports and many, many more.

 Continuing my search for sports news or Fantasy sports apps, I suddenly stumbled upon Tim Tebow’s smiling face.